How Long Does it Take for HHC to Kick In?

 What is HHC?

-However, it exists in such small quantities that making it viable for sale requires the hydrogenation process as discussed above.
-It doesn’t exist in large enough quantities to make extraction cost-effective.
-It’s cheaper and easier to make HHC from THC than it is to extract HHC from plants.
+Technically speaking, HHC is non-synthetic, as it naturally exists in the pollen and seeds of hemp and cannabis.
+However, it exists in such small quantities that making it commercially viable requires artificial synthesis (hydrogenation).
+It’s actually cheaper and easier to make HHC from THC than to extract HHC from hemp/cannabis.

 Does HHC Have THC?